radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/introduction.md

 RadiantOne offers a REST-based API that can be used for issuing configuration commands.
 Each chapter explains the different commands along with their syntax.

-## How this Manual is Organized

-This guide is broken down into the following chapters:
+This content is broken down into the following chapters:

 [Introduction](introduction.md)
 <br>This chapter offers a quick introduction to this guide in addition to how the manual is organized and how to contact Radiant Logic technical support.